BenedatLLC/orca-agent/README.md

 When running it will check for new messages, process them, sleep for a specified interval (5 minutes, by default), and then repeat this sequence.

+### Other utilities
+There is a utility to delete the reply messages: `delete-messages`.

 ## See also
 [otel-demo](https://github.com/BenedatLLC/otel-demo) provides some scripts, instructions, and root cause analyses around the